 In December 1991 Jim married Dana Douty, who had grown up in the Anaheim area.
 What should have been a very satisfying offseason for young Jim Abbott was marred by antagonistic salary negotiations, but he eventually signed a one-year contract for $1.85 million, which made him the highest-paid fourth-year pitcher in baseball history at that time.

 The 1992 season was another memorable one for him, but for all the wrong reasons.
 The Angels won only 72 games and finished fifth in the seven-team American League Western Division.
 Despite pitching well all year, Abbott posted a dismal 7-15 won-lost record.
 But his sparkling 2.77 ERA was a more accurate indicator of the quality of his efforts.
 Throughout his career Abbott routinely suffered from poor run support, but in 1992 the Angels backed him with the lowest run-support figure in the American League since the adoption of the designated-hitter rule in 1973.
+In the offseason, Abbott received the Tony Conigliaro Award, which is presented annually to the player who best overcomes obstacles and continues to thrive through adversity.

-To top it off, in December 1992 Abbott was swapped to the New York Yankees for three minor-league prospects when the Angels couldn’t sign him to a long-term agreement.
+In December 1992 Abbott was swapped to the New York Yankees for three minor-league prospects when the Angels couldn’t sign him to a long-term agreement.
 The Yankees, who hadn’t participated in a postseason game in more than a decade, were hungry for a pennant going into the 1993 season.
 They’d signed Wade Boggs and Jimmy Key as free agents and acquired Paul O’Neill and Abbott in trades and looked like a solid contender.
 Abbott and agent Scott Boras, who’d rejected a four-year, $4 million-per-season offer from the Angels in October, immediately ran into problems negotiating a contract with the Yankees.
 They ended up in arbitration, where the Yankees’ $2.35 million offer beat out Abbott’s $3.5 million request.
 The Yankees’ negative arguments confused and upset the young hurler.
 “Why did they trade for me if that’s what they think?” he wondered.
 It was an early sign that the sensitive pitcher might have a tough time in the Bronx.
 Nevertheless, Abbott tried to embrace the city and the team.
 But, his entire term in New York was frustrating and his performance was mediocre.

 One of the few bright spots was a September 4, 1993, no-hit victory over the Cleveland Indians in the midst of a tight pennant race.
 The no-hitter catapulted Abbott back into the national spotlight and once again focused on the unique accomplishments of a baseball player performing, and performing exceptionally well, with one hand.